Cyber Security BSc (Hons)

 In preparation for the final year project, this collaborative module aims to enhance your skillset by developing key skills such as communication, team working, co-operation and collaboration, project planning, commercial awareness, cultural awareness and distributed working.
 In addition, you will develop the critical thinking, research, academic and professional writing skills required as a reflective practitioner.

-In the final year of study, you look at complex subjects such as the Internet of Things and the underlying principles.
-You will analyse and evaluate potential risk and exploitation in secure programming, and assess a range of issues such as buffer overflows and how to mitigate a number of security risks.
+In the final year of study, you look at complex subjects such as The Internet of Things and The Underlying Principles.
+You will analyse and evaluate potential risk and exploitation in secure programming and assess a range of issues such as buffer overflows and how to mitigate a number of security risks.
 Finally, you’ll get the chance to demonstrate your skills in a number of independent projects, taking charge of processes from inception to delivery.
 Students who successfully complete year three are awarded a BSc (Hons) degree in Cyber Security.

 The underlying principles, technologies and architecture of wireless sensor networks will be examined in this module along with current practical applications and future trends.
 You will critically evaluate the security, privacy and trust implications of IoT technology and explore the approaches and mechanisms that mitigate security risks.